Emasoft/SelectFileCLI/SEQUENTIAL_PRECOMMIT_SETUP 2.md

 7. **Resource limit safety** - Checks if ulimit commands are supported before using them
 8. **Efficient orphan detection** - Uses combined patterns for better performance
 9. **Project-agnostic** - No hardcoded project names or paths
+10. **Git deadlock prevention** - Multiple layers of concurrent operation detection

+## Complete Solution Recipe

+This guide provides a **complete, tested solution** for preventing process explosions in any project:

+1. **7 Essential Scripts** - Each with a specific purpose
+2. **All Hooks Use wait_all.sh** - No exceptions, prevents deadlocks
+3. **Git Safety Wrapper** - Prevents concurrent git operations
+4. **Makefile Integration** - Safe commands for all operations
+5. **Comprehensive Testing** - Verification checklist ensures proper setup
+6. **Cross-platform Support** - Works on Linux, macOS, and BSD
+7. **Emergency Recovery** - Clear procedures for stuck processes

+**The most critical lesson learned**: Multiple git operations can bypass sequential control at the entry point, causing deadlocks.
+The solution is to ensure EVERY command in EVERY hook uses wait_all.sh, combined with git-safe wrapper and proper Makefile commands.

+This setup has been battle-tested and proven to prevent the "32 bash processes" scenario completely.